Benefits of Teaching Greek and Latin Vocabulary

 I can hear it now.
-One student defiantly raises a hand as I introduce our Latin vocabulary.
+One student defiantly raises a hand as I begin teaching Greek and Latin root words.
 Before I can even begin explaining the benefits, the student asks, “Why are we learning about this in English class?”
 Next time you have a student asking why they need to study roots and vocabulary from Greek and Latin, have this list on hand.

 You will be hard-pressed to find vocabulary without influence from Greek or Latin.
 The truth is, these “ancient” languages heavily influence our modern languages (particularly the Romantic ones).
 In fact, students who hope to learn other languages, especially Romantic ones, would do well to focus on building vocabulary in English rooted in Latin.
 Romance languages include French, Italian, Portuguese, Romanian and Spanish, and Latin influences about 80% of the vocabulary in all of these languages.
 That’s 800 million people whose language is built on Latin alone.